Marianne is a mother from Scotland who is passionate about providing accurate information about breastfeeding and parenting.

 I like cuddly toys and there are lots of lovely ones for babies.
 If you get any, check whether they are suitable from birth (you want ones without small parts or pile that a small baby could choke on, because your baby will put it in their mouth).
 However, to be honest, my baby never seemed that interested in cuddly toys before 6 months.

 Some babies enjoy feeling the different textures of a toy, though, and they can help some babies soothe themselves to sleep (although it is recommended not to let your baby sleep with cuddly toys for safety reasons).
 Some babies start becoming attached to specific toys as they become more socially aware, although this is more often after 6 months.

 4. Pram or Car Seat Toys

 It is a good idea to get some toys that you can hang to occupy your baby in the pram, or in the car.
 The one that captured my baby's interest most strongly was the Lamaze Freddie the Firefly.
 It is great for babies as it has high contrast bright colours and black and white bits, a little mirror, different textures and pieces to pull.
 I also met a lot of other mums with the same toy - it's a classic.
 We used it and other Lamaze pram toys in our baby gym too.

 Music and rhythm are very important for your baby's development.
 Get your baby a rattle or two.
 Maracas are great for babies - you can show them how to shake to begin with, watch them learn how to hold it themselves until finally they master grasping and shaking it themselves.
 The beginning of an exciting journey learning cause and effect and how they can influence it.

-I recommend these musical toys.
-They are simple, well made and possible for small hands to grasp.
-I discovered them at some baby classes I went to with my baby, he loved them so I got some for him at home.
-(If you are in the UK they are sold under the brand Halilat)
+I recommend musical toys that are simple, well made and possible for small hands to grasp.
+I discovered some at a baby class I went to with my baby, he loved them so I got some for him at home.
+(If you are in the UK they are sold under the brand Halilat).